mikebrady/shairport-sync/README.md

 # Shairport Sync
-Shairport Sync is an [AirPlay](https://www.pocket-lint.com/speakers/news/apple/144646-apple-airplay-2-vs-airplay-what-s-the-difference) audio player for Linux, FreeBSD and OpenBSD.
+Shairport Sync is an [AirPlay](https://www.pocket-lint.com/speakers/news/apple/144646-apple-airplay-2-vs-airplay-what-s-the-difference) audio player for Linux, FreeBSD, NetBSD, and OpenBSD.
 It plays audio streamed from Apple devices and from AirPlay sources such as [OwnTone](https://github.com/owntone/owntone-server) (formerly `forked-daapd`).

 Shairport Sync can be built as an AirPlay 2 player (with [some limitations](AIRPLAY2.md#features-and-limitations)) or as "classic" Shairport Sync – a player for the older, but still supported, AirPlay (aka "AirPlay 1") protocol.